-For an all around tripod that can open to a fairly impressive height of 180cm (including the head) a 1.7kg weight is quite impressive and lifting this kit up requires almost no effort.
+For an all-around tripod that can open to a fairly impressive height of 180cm (including the head) a 1.7kg weight is quite impressive and lifting this kit up requires almost no effort.

 The legs are pretty thick at 28mm for the top of its 4 sections and about 17mm for the lowest section.
 Just for comparison sake – our old Gitzo studio tripod is 32mm on the upper section and about 24mm on the lowest of its 3 sections so there is a clear difference here which also translates into stability as you can see in this demo which we also showed on our tripod buying guide.
 However that Gitzo is a studio tripod and it weighs almost twice as the C3 – so not a real surprise here.

-If we look at the other end of the spectrum – most travel tripods that we have been testing here for this series (with a few notable exceptions) have thinner legs and of course cannot get near the 180cm max height of the all around C3.
+If we look at the other end of the spectrum – most travel tripods that we have been testing here for this series (with a few notable exceptions) have thinner legs and of course, cannot get near the 180cm max height of the all-around C3.

-We used the C3 for well over a month, both indoors and outdoors and we really liked the build quality and the light weight of this kit.
-Although we would not consider this a pure travel tripod because of the folded length which is just over 50cm, it is still compact and portable enough to carry with you using most medium and above camera backpacks and more importantly it will not add too much to your overall weight.
+We used the C3 for well over a month, both indoors and outdoors and we really liked the build quality and the lightweight of this kit.
+Although we would not consider this a pure travel tripod because of the folded length which is just over 50cm, it is still compact and portable enough to carry with you using most medium and above camera backpacks and more importantly, it will not add too much to your overall weight.

-In terms of stability – we have to admit that since this was the first tripod kit in this series that we received and owning mostly studio or older tripod designs which are not exactly comparable – we thought that the tripod was actually pretty stable.
+In terms of stability – we have to admit that since this was the first tripod kit in this series that we received and own mostly studio or older tripod designs which are not exactly comparable – we thought that the tripod was actually pretty stable.